 Relaxation

-Oftentimes anxiety is caused by or exacerbated by obsessive and fearful thoughts about the future.
+Anxiety is often caused by or exacerbated by obsessive and fearful thoughts about the future.
 This can take the form of catastrophizing, filtering information, and magnification.
-While in the trance state, the therapist will guide the person through a process of right-sizing their fears and worries to better reflect the reality of their situation.
+While in the trance state, the therapist will guide the person through “right-sizing” their fears and worries to reflect the reality of their situation.

 Reframing

 This technique relies on the use of imagination and guided imagery.
-In the dreamlike state of hypnosis a person imagines themselves experiencing the situations that trigger anxiety.
-They are then able to bring new resources, perspectives, and attitudes to those situations, allowing them to practice healthier responses.
+In the dreamlike state of hypnosis, a person imagines experiencing the situations that trigger anxiety.
+They can bring new resources, perspectives, and attitudes to those situations, allowing them to practice healthier responses.
 For example, a person who is phobic of flying in airplanes will be asked to repeatedly imagine themselves taking a long flight with confidence and self-assurance.
-This creates new mental habits and associations that can make it easier to face the phobia when it’s encountered in real life.
+This creates new mental habits and associations that can make facing the phobia easier in real life.

 Self-Management

-In addition to all of these techniques, many hypnotherapists will suggest various self-management tools to deal with anxiety as it may come up in the future.
+In addition to these techniques, many hypnotherapists will suggest various self-management tools to deal with anxiety as it comes up in the future.
 These can include instructions for self-hypnosis, deep breathing exercises, and self-guided relaxation meditations.

-Before beginning hypnotherapy for anxiety, it is important to weigh the pros and cons of the style of treatment.
+Before beginning hypnotherapy for anxiety, it is important to weigh the pros and cons of this treatment.

 Pros of hypnotherapy for anxiety may include:

-- No medication: Although medications can be effective for treating anxiety, they carry the risk of adverse side effects like sleeplessness, dizziness, and headaches.
-In addition, medications such as selective serotonin reuptake inhibitors (SSRIs) can take up to 6 weeks to take effect and even then there is no guarantee they will work.
+- No medication: Although medications for anxiety can be effective, they carry the risk of adverse side effects like sleeplessness, dizziness, and headaches.
+In addition, medications, such as selective serotonin reuptake inhibitors (SSRIs), can take up to six weeks to take effect.

-- Quick results: People can oftentimes find immediate relief from anxiety symptoms when receiving hypnosis treatment.
-By calming and relaxing the body and mind, feelings of anxiety and panic naturally subside.
-Even if they return after a session, they can be treated again as needed with hypnotic techniques such as focused breathing, progressive relaxation, and anchoring.
+- Quick results: People can often find immediate relief from anxiety symptoms when receiving hypnosis treatment.
+Feelings of anxiety and panic naturally subside after calming and relaxing the body and mind.
+Even if symptoms return after a session, they can be treated again as needed with hypnotic techniques, such as focused breathing, progressive relaxation, and anchoring.

 - Can resolve underlying issues: Anxiety can have roots in past experiences.
-These experiences can be major or minor traumas from accidents, injuries, or even abuse.
-Depending on the issue, hypnosis alone or as an adjunct other treatments can help the person find psychological resolution for the underlying cause of anxiety.
+These experiences can be major or minor traumas from accidents, injuries, or abuse.
+Hypnosis alone or as an adjunct treatment can help the person find a psychological resolution for the underlying cause of anxiety.

 The potential negatives of hypnotherapy for anxiety may include:

 - Results vary: As with any treatment, not everyone will experience the same results.
-Although the person-centered approach of hypnotherapy can be a great advantage to many people, it means that sometimes the treatment will be more or less effective.
-As a result, a person may have to seek out more than one hypnotherapist if they are not satisfied with the initial outcome.
+Although the person-centered approach of hypnotherapy can be a great advantage to many people, sometimes the treatment will be more or less effective.
+As a result, a person may have to seek out more than one hypnotherapist if they are dissatisfied with the initial outcome.

-- Standards: There is not one set of standards that govern the profession of hypnotherapy.
-As a result, the services and treatments provided by hypnotists may vary.
-Nonetheless, most practitioners do adhere to some kind of ethical and professional standards.
-Make sure that your hypnotherapist belongs to a reputable trade organization such as the National Guild of Hypnotists.
+- Standards: Services and treatments provided by hypnotists may vary.
+Nonetheless, most practitioners follow ethical and professional standards.
+Ensure your hypnotherapist belongs to a reputable trade organization such as the National Guild of Hypnotists.

-- Insurance: Many insurance companies do not cover hypnosis treatment which can result in out of pocket costs.
-Check with your insurance company before committing to hypnotherapy as a treatment for nicotine addiction.
+- Insurance: Many insurance companies do not cover hypnosis treatment which can result in out-of-pocket costs.

 What to Expect During Your First Session

 During the first session of hypnotherapy, the therapist will be devoted to gathering information about you, your symptoms, and your goals.
-At the same time, they will make sure you understand the risks and benefits of hypnotherapy.
+At the same time, they will ensure you understand the risks and benefits of hypnotherapy.
+I

 Preparing for hypnotherapy does not have to be a challenging task.
-Sometimes, the best you can do is enter the situation with an open mind and a hopeful outlook.
+Sometimes, the best preparation is entering the situation with an open mind and a hopeful outlook.
 Researching, studying, and worrying about the process of hypnosis may derail your experience.
-As long as you are meeting with a trained, experienced, and competent hypnotherapist, trusting in their path will be all the preparation you need.
+As long as you meet with a trained, experienced, and competent hypnotherapist, trusting in their path will be all the preparation you need.

 There are many techniques employed by hypnotherapy that one can use at home.
-These techniques can be used by the patient before, after, and in between sessions with a hypnotherapist.
+These techniques can be used before, after, and between sessions with a hypnotherapist.

 Here are four ways to practice self-hypnosis for anxiety: